 Schlitz, whose team has requested funding from the state to search other potholes for signs of life, believes this discovery may be the first of many to come.

 “Potholes are just the beginning.
-Have you seen that ginormous sinkhole on Canal?
+Did you see that ginormous sinkhole on Canal not long back?
 We could be talking about entirely new, never-before-seen species living in that thing.”